erskinedesign/ed.jquery.toggler.js/README.md

 ## Options and defaults

-* `methodIn`:   jQuery method to use when showing the target, as a string
+* `methodIn`            : jQuery method to use when showing the target, as a string
-* `speedIn`:    speed in milliseconds to use when showing the target
+* `speedIn`             : speed in milliseconds to use when showing the target
+* `beforeInCallback`    : callback fn to be executed before target shown
-* `inCallback`: callback fn to be executed after target shown
+* `afterInCallback`     : callback fn to be executed after target shown
-* `methodOut`:  jQuery method to use when hiding the target, as a string
+* `methodOut`           : jQuery method to use when hiding the target, as a string
-* `speedOut`:   speed in milliseconds to use when hiding the target
+* `speedOut`            : speed in milliseconds to use when hiding the target
+* `beforeOutCallback`   : callback fn to be executed before target hidden
-* `outCallback`: callback fn to be executed after target shown
+* `afterOutCallback`    : callback fn to be executed after target hidden
-* `targetInClass`: HTML classname applied to the target after it has finished showing.
+* `targetInClass`       : HTML classname applied to the target after it has finished showing.
 Only applied after the target has been shown by the plugin for the first time
-* `targetOutClass`: HTML classname applied to the target after it has finished hiding.
+* `targetOutClass`      : HTML classname applied to the target after it has finished hiding.
 Only applied after the target has been hidden by the plugin for the first time
 * `targetAnimatingClass`: HTML classname applied to the target while it is animating.
 * `triggerTargetInClass`: HTML classname applied to the *trigger* element when its target is visible.
 Only applied after the target has been shown or hidden for the first time
+* `toggleGroup`         : String value representing the toggle group to assign this toggle to.
+See [above for how to use](#toggle-groups)

 ### Defaults